How do I find out if I am eligible for adjustments?

 How does using a PC work (including assistive technology)?

-Where you are permitted use of a PC you will be sat in a PC venue.
+For exams taking place in-person, where you are permitted use of a PC you will be sat in a PC venue.
 You always have access to the normal answer materials and have the option of completing the exam on these, the PC or a combination of both.
 The only exception to this is where the main examination is PC based.

 How can I change my arrangements?